caruccio/pymdb/README.md

 ## Boring stuff

+### License

-Copyright 2012 Mateus Caruccio, all rights reserved, Mateus Caruccio <mateus@caruccio.com>
+    Copyright 2012 Mateus Caruccio, all rights reserved.
+    Mateus Caruccio <mateus@caruccio.com>
-Permission is given under the terms of the DWTFYW License (see file LICENSE.txt).
+    Permission is given under the terms of the DWTFYW License (see file LICENSE).
     NO WARRANTY IS EXPRESSED OR IMPLIED.
 USE AT YOUR OWN RISK.